Sindhura-b/Geocoding_Network_Service/README.md

 ```
 => kjegEHFLAHFJLHBEGRBEWH
 ```
-and either of the geocoding services could not find the longitude and latitude co-oordinates.
+And either of the geocoding services fail to find the longitude and latitude co-oordinates.
 Then the output returned will be:

 ```
-Location coodinates could not be found, recheck the address entered
+Location coodinates could not be found, recheck the entered address
 ```